tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Pandas was created by [Wes McKinney](https://wesmckinney.com/) to offer a flexible, high-performance tool for conducting quantitative analysis of financial data.
 Since 2008, Pandas has been used to manipulate, analyze, and visualize financial data.

 * If Python was compared to a garage, Pandas would be the sleek Tesla parked inside.
-The owner can choose to leverage the speed, power, and efficiency of their Tesla and take it for a spin, or the owner could walk to their destination.
+The owner could choose to leverage the speed, power, and efficiency of their Tesla and take it for a spin, or they could walk to their destination.
 While walking would produce the same result as using the Tesla, it would require extra labour and take more time.
-This lesson will teach you how skillfully utilize the sleek Tesla sitting in your garage.
+This lesson will teach you how to skillfully utilize the sleek Tesla sitting in your garage.

 Transition to the "Why Pandas?" section and highlight the following:

-* Since spreadsheets appeared in [1969 when the plant budgeting operations of AT&T first used LANPAR](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever.
+* Since spreadsheets appeared in [1969 when the plant budgeting operations of AT&T first used LANPAR](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed finance and quants analysis forever.

 * However, as the volume and complexity of data has increased significantly, spreadsheets are now limited when it comes to data analysis.

-Ask the class what the pain points they have experienced while using spreadsheets to handle data.
-Possible answers include:
+Ask students what pain points they have experienced while using spreadsheets to handle data.
+Possible answers could include:

 * Microsoft Office is expensive.